sniper7kills/tenant-helper/readme.md

     This command will put the controller in the `Http\Controllers\Api` folder.
 1) `tenant:model`

-    This command will automatically add the `onTenant` trait to the model; to disable this functionality use `tenant:model -not`
+    This command will automatically add the `onTenant` trait to the model; to disable this functionality use `tenant:model --not`